Maid in Sweden

-Maid in Sweden is a 1971 American and Swedish drama film directed by Dan Wolman.
+Maid in Sweden is a 1971 American and Swedish drama and soft-core erotic film directed by Dan Wolman.
 This film starring Christina Lindberg, Monica Ekman, Krister Ekman, Leif Naeslund, Per-Axel Arosenius in the lead roles.
+It was shot entirely in Sweden with a Swedish cast speaking english.
 The film music composed by Bob Nash.

+Plot

+To spend the weekend with her older, emancipated sister Greta and her worthless boyfriend Carsten, 16-year-old Inga, a sweet and innocent country girl, leaves her remote farm in the Swedish countryside.
+Statuesque Inga discovers sex, breaks her inhibitions, and connects with her developing sexuality as she enters the large city of Stockholm.
+Men are drawn to her effortless natural beauty.
+Is sex as good as she thought it would be?